I’ve Just Found I Have the APOE4 Gene… What does this mean?

 7. Gut Health & Microbiome

-Imbalances in the microbiome can influence inflammation, mood, cognition, and immune function.
+Imbalances in the microbiome influence inflammation, mood, cognition and immune function.

 8. Sleep Quality (Including Sleep Apnoea Risk)

-Sleep is when your brain clears waste products via the glymphatic system.
+During sleep is when the brain clears waste products via the glymphatic system.

 But it’s not just about how long you sleep, it’s about how well you breathe during sleep.